logoDeveloper Hub

 Ledger address: P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j

-At this point, if the Ledger address isn't the control key for the Subnet, the user receives an error:
+At this point, if the Ledger address isn't the control key for the Avalanche L1, the user receives an error:

 Error: wallet doesn't contain subnet auth keys